The Electric Horseman: Plot

-Based on information obtained earlier from Sonny's estranged wife, Hallie assumes that Sonny is taking Rising Star to Rim Rock Canyon, Utah.
-Hallie telephones her producer and requests a camera crew at Rim Rock.
-When she notices an army of police cars on the streets, she arranges for a truck driver to deliver the videotape to a television affiliate in St. George, and returns to warn Sonny.
-She insists she must accompany Sonny, or the authorities will force her to reveal all she knows.
-After arriving in town, Sonny orders Hallie to drive the camper to a lake near Cisco Falls, while he distracts the police and gallops away on Rising Star.
-Using his rodeo skills and the horse's speed, Sonny evades the police, and by nightfall, meets Hallie at the lake.
+Based on interviews with Sonny's estranged wife, Hallie assumes Sonny is taking Rising Star to Rim Rock Canyon.
+Hallie arranges to meet a camera crew at Rim Rock and sees a strong police presence there.
+She dispatches the videotape to a television affiliate in St. George, and returns to warn Sonny that if he doesn't accompany her, the authorities will force her to reveal all she knows.
+Sonny tells Hallie to drive the camper to a lake near Cisco Falls, while he distracts the police on Rising Star.
+Using his rodeo skills and the horse's speed, Sonny evades capture and meets Hallie at the lake.

-Meanwhile, the videotape of Sonny is broadcast on television, and the public perceives him as a hero.
-Since authorities have been alerted to the camper, Sonny, Hallie, and Rising Star leave it behind and begin walking.
-Along the way, they encounter a local farmer who admired Sonny's statement on television and offers to drive them to the next county in a tractor-trailer, foregoing the $50,000 reward for Sonny's capture.
-During the isolated journey, the animosity between Sonny and Hallie dissipates, and they become lovers.
-Hallie is impressed by Sonny's knowledge of the outdoors and his integrity, and likewise, Sonny admires her street smarts and talents as a reporter.
+When the videotape is broadcast, the public perceives him as a hero.
+Sonny, Hallie, and Rising Star leave the camper behind and begin walking.
+They encounter a local farmer who offers to drive them to the next county in a tractor-trailer, forgoing the $50,000 reward for Sonny's capture.
+The animosity between Sonny and Hallie dissipates, and they become lovers.
+Hallie is impressed by Sonny's knowledge of the outdoors and his integrity, and Sonny admires her street smarts and talents as a reporter.

-Meanwhile, the AMPCO executives notice that Sonny's newfound popularity has boosted cereal sales, and they begin to reverse their position.
-Getting closer to their destination, Sonny and Hallie spend the night at an old hunting cabin, but Hallie appears anxious.
-She confesses to Sonny that she ordered television cameras to meet them at Rim Rock, but now regrets her actions.
-Despite the possibility that police might be there, Sonny will not change his plans.
-The following day, Sonny stops in a valley and announces that they have arrived, but Hallie is confused because she does not see the camera crew.
-Sonny explains that this location, where he always intended to set Rising Star free, is Silver Reef, not Rim Rock.
-Relieved, Hallie kisses Rising Star goodbye, and Sonny releases the stallion to join a herd of feral horses.
+The AMPCO executives notice that Sonny's newfound popularity has boosted cereal sales, and they begin to reverse their position.
+Sonny and Hallie spend the night at an old hunting cabin, and Hallie reveals she ordered television cameras to meet them at Rim Rock but now regrets it.
+Sonny refuses to change his plans despite the possibility the police will be there.
+They arrive at a deserted canyon and Sonny explains to a confused Hallie there are no cameras because he had always intended to free Rising Star in Silver Reef.
+Hallie kisses Rising Star goodbye before Sonny releases the stallion into a herd of feral horses.

-Meanwhile, AMPCO executives wait at Rim Rock with television reporters and a welcoming banner before realizing that they have been tricked.
-At a café in St. George, Hallie and Sonny enjoy a meal together, kiss goodbye, and go their separate ways.
-Later, from the television studio in New York City, Hallie reports on her journey with Sonny and mentions that all charges against the cowboy have been dropped, while the whereabouts of Rising Star are still unknown.
+AMPCO executives waiting at Rim Rock with television reporters and a welcoming banner realize the've been tricked.
+Hallie and Sonny enjoy a meal together in St. George before going their separate ways.
+Back in New York City, Hallie reports on her journey with Sonny and mentions that all charges against the cowboy have been dropped, while the whereabouts of Rising Star are still unknown.